draumaz/aal/README.md

 unset DEST
 ```

-- If you want an xdg-desktop entry, edit the template provided in the repository and install to the system.
+- If you want an xdg-desktop entry, run these commands.
 ```
 # These are just example variables for a Fitbit launcher.
 Replace it with whatever is needed for your app.
 export \